City Plan Mobility System

 The City of Edmonton's Bike Safety Program offers free, drop-in Bike Safety Programs for ages 6-12 held at City of Edmonton Recreation Centres.

 CAN-BIKE Canada offers a variety of bike training and online resources including an online course.
-There are not currently any CAN-BIKE courses in Edmonton but there are others in Alberta.
+For in-person skills courses, contact Chris Grant who is a CAN-BIKE instructor operating in Edmonton.

 Ever Active Schools support the implementation of a variety of cycling initiatives, including safe cycling education, cycling clinics, guided rides, and bicycle rodeos as part of a school's action plan.